AcxTechSistemas/AcxTech/ARCHITECTURE.md

 - community_material_icon: A Flutter package providing access to the Community Material Icons font
 - google_fonts: A Flutter package for easy integration of Google Fonts
 - flutter_svg: A Flutter plugin for rendering SVG files
+- responsive_builder: A Flutter plugin for simple management reponsive screen

 #